15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 11. Yates Row

-The Yates row is another effective dumbbell exercise for targeting back muscles.
+The Yates row is another effective dumbbell exercise for targeting back muscles, primarily the latissimus dorsi.

 It requires you to grip the dumbbells with an underhand grip, unlike an overhand and neutral grip, which makes this exercise slightly different.